 Extended Sun Canopy and Peek-a-Boo Window

-The Mountain Buggy has an extended canopy, but it does not have this added feature: a peek-a-boo window!
+The Mountain Buggy has an extended canopy but does not have this added feature: a peek-a-boo window!
 I don’t know about you, but I like to check on my kiddo while we’re strolling around without arching my back every five minutes.
 This is why the peek-a-boo window is such a great feature to have.
 Check your child without the hassle!

 Lots of Storage